 If you are suffering from extreme fatigue and exhaustion, visit us at Koala® Centers For Sleep & TMJ Disorders.
 For more information, call us or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents:

 Fatigue is the feeling of tiredness that can occur from over-exertion, or from too little sleep.
 It is also a mental or emotional state of tiredness, which may be caused by a variety of factors, including a lack of sleep, or physical or mental exertion.
 Fatigue is a very common feeling characteristic of a variety of conditions and diseases, and affects millions of people worldwide.
 It is characterized by, but not limited to, drowsiness, loss of coordination, and inability to pay attention and follow instructions.
 Fatigue impairs cognitive and physical performance, and reduces strength.

 Fatigue is one of the most common symptoms as it can be caused by hundreds of different conditions, diseases and disorders, both physical and psychological.
 Because it is such a prevalent symptom, it is classified into several different categories; these classifications can vary depending on the source, but typically include:

 Social Fatigue — This is the fatigue one might feel after speaking to a person or being in a crowd for an extended duration, most often a few hours.
 This is much more common in people with more introverted personality traits, but it can occur in even the most outgoing individuals.